metalbear-co/mirrord.dev/content/docs/teams/copy-targets/index.md

 ---
-title: "Copy Targets"
+title: "Copy Target"
 description: "Making mirrord copy a target and use the copy instead of the original"
 date: 2024-01-10T13:37:00+00:00
 lastmod: 2024-01-10T13:37:00+00:00
 draft: false
 images: []
-linktitle: "Copy Targets"
+linktitle: "Copy Target"
 menu:
 docs:
 teams: